-If you want to lodge an investigation, please complete and send the form to Council.
+If you wish to lodge a request for an investigation, please download and complete the appropriate Nuisance Animal Form and Diary and return to Council.

 While we encourage our residents to own and manage their pets, the City of Playford’s By-Law limits cat ownership to two cats per property.
 We recommend that cat owners get their pets desexed, give them identification (your name & number), and is kept on your property to prevent breeding or harming wildlife.
 New legislation makes it compulsory to ID your cat by microchip - if found without ID it may be trapped and removed.

 For more information on responsible cat ownership, please visit the Good Cat website.